pivotal/docs-tap/scst-sign/configuring.md

 ### <a id="secret-ref-cluster-image-policy"></a> Providing secrets for authentication in your policy

-If your use case matches the following conditions:
+You can provide secrets for authentication as part of the name pattern policy configuration provided your use case meets the following conditions:

 * Your images and signatures reside in a registry protected by authentication.

 * You do not have `imagePullSecrets` configured in your runnable resources or